 Level 5 — Difficult

-Animal products are deeply embedded in cuisine through sauces, stocks, pastes, and seasonings.
-Economic constraints, limited retail infrastructure, or geographic isolation further restrict plant-based variety.
-Vegan travel requires active strategy, constant vigilance, and flexibility.
+Animal products are deeply embedded in sauces, stocks, pastes and seasonings.
+Dedicated vegan options are rare outside major cities.
+Travel here requires active strategy, constant vigilance and flexibility.

 Destinations